Social dancing in the 20th century United States: Latin American dance

 Beginning in the mid-20th century, Latin American social dances became an increasingly visible part of American dance culture.
 Many of these forms originated in the Caribbean, where Spanish colonial ballroom traditions mixed with Indigenous Taíno dances and the music and movement of enslaved Africans to create hybrid genres.

+The early 20th century saw a rise in the popularity of tango.
+The original Argentine tango was widely perceived by the American public as vulgar, and a modified North American version developed, which became one of the international standard forms of the dance alongside the Argentine original.

-Cuban and Puerto Rican migrants brought styles such as the mambo, cha-cha-chá, and later salsa to U.S. cities including New York, Miami, and Los Angeles, where they quickly became popular in both Latino and mainstream communities.
+Cuban and Puerto Rican migrants brought styles such as the mambo, cha-cha-chá, and later salsa to U.S. cities including New York, Miami, and Los Angeles, where they became popular in both Latino and mainstream communities.

 The mambo craze of the 1950s, led by bandleaders such as Pérez Prado, was followed by the cha-cha-chá, introduced by Cuban violinist Enrique Jorrín.
-Both dances were widely featured in nightclubs, television, and touring shows, helping to integrate Latin rhythms into American popular culture.
+Both dances were widely featured in nightclubs, on television, and in touring shows, helping to integrate Latin rhythms into American popular culture.

 By the late 1960s and 1970s, these influences converged into salsa, a hybrid of Cuban, Puerto Rican, and North American elements.
 Salsa became central to urban Latino nightlife and later spread worldwide through festivals and salsa congresses.

 Other Latin American dances also gained strong followings in U.S. social settings.
 Merengue, originating in the Dominican Republic, became popular in both Caribbean communities and American dance studios due to its simple step pattern and upbeat rhythm.
-Cumbia, with roots in Colombia, spread widely through Mexican-American and Central American communities and is now a staple at Latino social gatherings across the country.
+Cumbia, with roots in Colombia, spread widely through Mexican-American and Central American communities and became a staple at Latino social gatherings across the country.

-Together, these dances enriched American social dance culture by introducing new rhythms and partner techniques.
-They also became important symbols of cultural identity, especially for Latino communities, while simultaneously influencing the broader social dance scene in the United States.
+These dances introduced new rhythms and partner techniques to American social dance culture and became important symbols of cultural identity, particularly for Latino communities, while also influencing the broader social dance scene in the United States.